RiceC-at-MasonHS/SB29-guard/docs/implementers/proxy.md

 - Header-injection: curl -H "X-Original-Host: example.com" https://guard.school.internal/explain
   Expect HTML showing example.com.
 - Redirect: visit https://block.school.internal/blocked for an HTTPS site; ensure you land on https://explain.school.example/explain?d=example.com with no warnings.

-Rollout checklist
-- Choose a model (header-injection or redirect).
-- Use the examples above (or generated configs) and replace domains/ports.
-- Ensure explain host has a valid cert (custom domain).
-- Test with a few known blocked domains.
-- Roll out broadly; keep TTLs modest in DNS for quick adjustments.

 FAQ
 - Can we keep DNS RPZ?
 Yes.
 Use RPZ to coarsely classify, but rely on your proxy to deliver the user experience.
 DNS-only won’t produce a seamless page on HTTPS.